 Check out the full summary here.

-I will end as I always do, if your aware of or concerned about upcoming legislation or Fall elections or just want to learn more about our advocacy efforts, please reach out to me.
-Thanks, and stay safe this SummerI
+In closing, if you are aware of or concerned about upcoming legislation or Fall elections or just want to learn more about our advocacy efforts, please reach out to me.

 Gov't Relations Committee Chair